mktle/dna.vim/README.md

 You can also toggle the highlighting by using the command `:DNA`.
 For example, to view .bam files, you can view the file with `samtools view file.bam | vim -` and then apply `:DNA` inside vim.

 There are also file-specific commands (`:SAM`, `:GAF`:, or `:PAF`) that will print the description of the field the cursor is hovering over.
 The field descriptions are pulled from each file type's specification.
 For example, using `:SAM` in column 1 of a SAM/BAM file will print "QNAME: Query template NAME".
 Using `:SAM` in the flag field will also decode the flag (e.g., "FLAG: 2064 -- supplementary alignment, reverse strand").

+Similarly, using `:Phred` will print the meaning of the Phred score of the hovered character.
+For instance, when the cursor is over a D, `:Phred` will print "D is score 35, 0.0003 probability of error".

 # Performance